 Brian Vicente, Esq., is a partner and founding member of Vicente Sederberg LLC.
 He served as the co-director of the Amendment 64 campaign and was one of the primary authors of this historic measure, which resulted in Colorado becoming the first state in the nation – and the first geographic area in the world – to make the possession, use, and regulated distribution of marijuana legal for adults.
 Brian also serves as executive director of Sensible Colorado, the state’s leading non-profit working for medical marijuana patients and providers.
 Brian is the chair of the Denver Mayor’s Marijuana Policy Review Panel, serves on the Colorado Department of Revenue Medical Marijuana Oversight Panel, and coordinates the Colorado Bar Association's Drug Policy Project.
 He was awarded the prestigious Gideon award for his free speech advocacy during the 2008 Democratic National Convention.
 In 2010, Brian was elected the first-ever chair of the National Cannabis Industry Association, the only trade association in the U.S. that works to advance the interests of cannabis-related businesses on the national level.
 Brian is regularly quoted in local, state and national press and is a featured blogger for the Huffington Post.
 He serves on the board of directors for a number of state and national non-profit organizations including the SAFER Voter Education Fund and the Harm Reduction Center.
 Brian graduated from the University of Denver Law School on a full merit scholarship where he clerked for outspoken social critic, Senior Federal Judge John L. Kane.
-Brian is currently the chair of the Committee for Responsible Regulation, which is coordinating the campaign to implement statewide excise and sales taxes on the sale of adult-use marijuana in Colorado.
+Brian was the chair of the Committee for Responsible Regulation, which coordinated the campaign to implement statewide excise and sales taxes on the sale of adult-use marijuana in Colorado.

 Christian Sederberg, Esq.,is a partner and founding member of Vicente Sederberg LLC.
 After graduating from the University of Colorado School of Law, Christian focused his practice on representing businesses with a primary focus on real estate, private equity, commercial, and corporate transactions.
 Since the inception of Colorado's state regulated medical marijuana program, Christian and the firm have provided a wide range of real estate, transactional and regulatory assistance to the marijuana community.
 Christian was also an integral part of Colorado's Amendment 64 campaign, acting as core volunteer for the campaign, representing the campaign on Governor Hickenlooper's Amendment 64 Implementation Task Force, and leading the campaign's legislative implementation team in the Colorado legislature by coordinating the implementation of the Colorado legislative and regulatory structure related to adult-use marijuana.
-Christian currently sits on the executive committee of the Committee for Responsible Regulation, which is coordinating the campaign to establish statewide excise and sales taxes on the sale of adult-use marijuana in Colorado.
+Christian sat on the executive committee of the Committee for Responsible Regulation, which coordinated the campaign to establish statewide excise and sales taxes on the sale of adult-use marijuana in Colorado.

-Joshua Kappel, Esq., senior associate at Vicente Sederberg LLC, graduated in the top 10 percent of his class at the University of Denver Sturm College of Law in May 2010.
+Joshua Kappel, Esq., partner at Vicente Sederberg LLC, graduated in the top 10 percent of his class at the University of Denver Sturm College of Law in May 2010.
 While in law school, Josh received both the Patton Boggs Public Policy Fellowship and the Public Interest Law Clerkship to work for Sensible Colorado.
 Josh also interned with the National ACLU's Drug Law Reform Project in Santa Cruz and the Colorado Criminal Defense Bar.
 At Vicente Sederberg, Josh routinely provides advice to patients, caregivers, and businesses about medical marijuana, licensing, regulatory compliance, general business and transactional law, and the intersection of state and federal law.
-In addition to his work with Vicente Sedeerg, Josh is currently the Associate Director of Sensible Colorado, advocating for medical marijuana patient rights.
+In addition to his work with Vicente Sederberg, Josh is currently the Associate Director of Sensible Colorado, advocating for medical marijuana patient rights.
 Josh has testified at numerous public hearings on issues related to medical marijuana, sat on many panels at various conferences, and routinely writes articles about a myriad of medical marijuana issues.
 Josh’s work has been highlighted in the Denver Post, Colorado Springs Gazette, Westword, Kush Magazine, West Coast Leaf, and Colorado Springs Independent.

 Ted Trimpa, Esq., of counsel with Vicente Sederberg, LLC, is the Principal and CEO of Trimpa Group LLC, a national political consulting and government relations firm that specializes in progressive public policy advocacy and political strategy.
 With offices in Washington D.C. and Denver, Trimpa Group develops cutting-edge public policy strategies at the state and federal levels.
 Trimpa also serves as a board member for numerous organizations, including the Democracy Alliance, ProgressNow, Third Way, Citizen Engagement Laboratory, and Tectonic Theater Project.
 Trimpa is one of the country’s most sought-after advocates resulting from his deep understanding of the national and multi-state public policy, political, and nonprofit landscape.
 Called “Colorado’s answer to Karl Rove” by The Atlantic, Trimpa is a nationally recognized Democratic strategist and operative.
 He is considered a key architect of the political infrastructure that facilitated the Democratic Party’s resurgence in Colorado after decades of Republican dominance—a turnaround so dramatic National Review dubbed it the “Colorado miracle.”
 Campaigns & Elections recently named him one of the top five Democratic political players in the state.
 In addition to his work in Colorado, Trimpa is a nationally recognized thought leader and a leading advisor to progressive donors and foundations.
 He is also a visionary within the gay rights movement and considered an early pioneer in advocating for political strategies focused at the state level.
 He has been recognized in national publications, including The Weekly Standard, The Atlantic, National Review, and The Advocate, for his central role in designing cutting-edge public policy strategies.
 Trimpa was raised on a small family farm in southwestern Kansas and got his start in politics by working for U.S. Senator Nancy Kassebaum.
 Prior to forming Trimpa Group, Ted was a shareholder at both Brownstein Hyatt Farber Schreck and Hogan Lovells where he was responsible for matters before the Colorado General Assembly and had a multi-state public policy practice.

 Steve Fox, Esq., of counsel with Vicente Sederberg LLC, heads up the firm’s government relations work.
 He is one of the leading figures in the movement to create a legal, regulated marijuana market in the United States.
-He is a co-founder of the National Cannabis Industry Association, which currently represents more than 300 state-legal businesses, and serves as a strategic advisor to the organization.
+He is a co-founder of the National Cannabis Industry Association, which represents approximately 500 state-legal businesses, and serves as a strategic advisor to the organization.
 While at the Marijuana Policy Project (MPP) from 2002-2005 and 2009-2013, Steve lobbied Congress and guided numerous ballot initiative campaigns, including the Amendment 64 campaign in Colorado.
 He also guided a lobbying team through the Amendment 64 implementation process.
 In 2005, Steve conceptualized and co-founded Safer Alternative for Enjoyable Recreation (SAFER) in Colorado for the express purpose of educating the public about the fact that marijuana is less harmful than alcohol.
 The goal, eventually realized, was to change the mindset of voters in order to make marijuana legal through a ballot initiative.
 He is the co-author of Marijuana is Safer: So why are we driving people to drink?
 (Chelsea Green, 2009, 2013), which is based on the strategy that proved successful in Colorado.
 Steve is also principal at Marijuana Strategies, where he serves as an independent consultant, advising individuals and organizations on marijuana policy- and industry-related issues.
 He is a member of the Bar in the Commonwealth of Massachusetts.

 Alexa Tetzlaff, Esq., is of counsel with Vicente Sederberg LLC.
 Alexa is also an associate in both the Denver and Chicago offices of Tetzlaff Law Offices and is licensed to practice in Colorado, Illinois and Washington D.C.
 Her practice includes a full-spectrum of services for business clients, with experience in corporate documentation, litigation, administrative and regulatory matters.
 She is currently a member of the American Bar Association, the Colorado Bar Association, the Illinois Bar Association and the Chicago Bar Association.
 Prior to joining the firm, Alexa worked as a Law Clerk with the Denver Water Board of Commissioners and as a Summer Associate in Brownstein Hyatt Farber Schreck’s Denver office.
 Alexa received her B.A. from the University of Colorado – Boulder in 2005, M.A. from the University of Denver – Korbel School of International Relations in 2007, and J.D. from the University of Denver Sturm College of Law in 2010.